dolittle-entropy/playbook/playbook/_docs/DevOps/AgileManifesto.md

 ---
 layout: default
 title: Agile Manifesto
-parent: DevOps
+parent: Maintaining a Running System
 nav_order: 3
 has_children: false
 ---
 # The Agile Manifesto
 Every software engineer in Dolittle is a strong believer in the [Agile manifesto](https://agilemanifesto.org) and stand tall behind the 12 principles found therein.

 ## The 12 Principles behind the Agile manifesto
 Our highest priority is to satisfy the customer